 Privacy Concerns and Platform Trust Among Gen Z

-- 81% of Gen Z are concerned about data privacy on social media in 2025.
+- 81% of Gen Z are concerned about data privacy on social media.

 - Only 14% say they fully trust social platforms to handle their personal information responsibly.